Report requirements

 C30 When plugging numerical values into a symbolic expression, either say what those values are (i.e., give the actual numbers) or provide a reference to where those values can be found (e.g., the course website, a github repository, code submitted as one of your final deliverables, etc.).

-C33 Our convention is to denote the state and input of the nonlinear system by “m” and “n” and to denote the state and input of the linearized system (i.e., the state-space model) by “x” and “u”.
+C33 Our convention is to denote the state, input, and measurement of the nonlinear system by “m”, “n”, and “o” and to denote the state, input, measurement of the linearized system (i.e., the state-space model) by “x”, “u”, and “y”.
 If you use a different convention, you must make that clear.
+Whatever notation you choose must clearly distinguish between the state, input, measurement of the nonlinear system and the state, input, and measurement of the linear system — these things are (in general) not the same.

 C36 Either clearly describe and rigorously justify any methods used or cite a reference that does this for you.
 Note that it is almost always better to cite a reference, if the method is not new and if a reference is available.
 In particular, it is likely impossible to provide a complete description of a method like eigenvalue placement or LQR in the context of a 6-page report (the reference page on the course website provides a minimally complete description, which is already too much for you to include) — use a citation for these sorts of things.

-C37 Nomenclature must list all variables used in the report along with their units (unless a variable is dimensionless).
+C37 Nomenclature must list all variables used in the report along with their units enclosed in parentheses (unless a variable is dimensionless).

 C40 Do not define any given variable more than once in the Nomenclature.